LHugueniot/SIMPLE_OPENGL/README.md

 Simple opengl application (not library) that we can load a mesh or particles into.

-Has graphical interface classes for mesh and particles that only store opengl data
+Has graphical interface classes for mesh and particles that only store opengl data.